What are Polyphenols & What are their Benefits?

 Apples are one type of fruit that are rich in polyphenols.
 Studies have shown that the polyphenols found in apples can lead to reduced dietary cholesterol.
 This sweet nature food is a great source of polyphenols.

 Another potent source of polyphenols is red wine.
 Red wine, along with dark grape juices, contain a specific type of polyphenol called resveratrol.
-Resveratrol has strong anti-inflammatory properties and also has the potential to fight cancer cell growth and inhibit cardiovascular disease.
+Resveratrol has been studied for its anti-inflammatory properties.

 Cocoa powder was found to be the fourth richest food containing polyphenols, with dark chocolate close behind ranked the eighth richest.
 Cocoa powder and chocolate are a great sweet treat option that pack a punch of polyphenols.